Data Centers in Seoul

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps With over 7 dedicated cloud on-ramps, Seoul provides direct, private access to 5 major cloud regions.
-This minimizes latency and improves security for hybrid cloud deployments.
+Direct Cloud On-Ramps Seoul has over 7 dedicated cloud on-ramps, enabling direct, private connections to major hyperscalers, as of October 2024.
 Available providers include Alibaba Cloud, AWS, Microsoft Azure, and Oracle Cloud.
+This robust access across 5 cloud regions minimizes latency and improves application security.

-Bare Metal Bare metal cloud services are widely available from multiple providers.
-Global suppliers like Hivelocity and phoenixNAP offer dedicated servers, providing the performance and security needed for demanding applications.
+Bare Metal Bare metal server options are readily available from multiple providers in Seoul.
+Global suppliers like Hivelocity and phoenixNAP offer dedicated servers, providing an alternative to virtualized cloud instances for workloads requiring maximum performance and control.

 Power Analysis